 Well, let them and the rest of your users know by producing an individual case study that highlights the impact they’ve had on driving engagement.
 Your super users will be hugely beneficial and have a lot of influence on social media.
 They will also be the ideal employees to approach when you’re looking to source original content.

-This is a great way to validate and show appreciation for one of your employees for their hard work, and it also shows other users the benefits of the influencer program in numbers or stats.
+This is a great way to validate and show appreciation for one of your employees for their hard work, and it also shows other users the benefits of the employee influencer program in numbers or stats.

 Share Industry News